peterpeterparker/daviddalbusco.com/src/blog/interact-with-your-audience-with-a-live-poll.md

 ### Developer Mindset

 Since day one we always kept a developer mindset.
 That’s why both the editor and our developer starter kit are using the exact same core, the same web components as engine.
-Needless to say that it didn’t changed.
+Needless to say that it didn’t change.
 This new feature isn’t just available in our editor but also available with our starter kit.
-If you rather like to develop your presentation using HTML or Markdown, it’s all cool and you have access to the exact same feature.
+If you would rather like to develop your presentation using HTML or Markdown, it’s all cool and you have access to the exact same feature.

 ```html
 <deckgo-deck>